open/close all folders

 - In The Legend of Korra, some of the rare and unique variants of the four Elemental Powers of Avatar: The Last Airbender have become commonplace:

-- Lightningbending, which was emphasized as being dangerous and masterable by only a select few (all the ones in the original series were members of the royal family), has become so common that people who need low-paying second jobs can do it to run a power plant (though Word of God states that lightningbenders are still relatively rare).
+- Lightningbending, which was emphasized as being dangerous and masterable by only a select few (all the ones in the original series were members of the royal family), has become common enough that people who need second jobs can do it to run a power plant (though Word of God states that lightningbenders are still relatively rare).

-- Bloodbending was discovered by one vengeful waterbender enslaved by the Fire Nation, and she taught it only to Katara, who finds it so abhorrent that she uses it on extremely rare occasion and would definitely never teach it to anyone else (in fact, she eventually gets it outlawed).
+- In the original show, one vengeful waterbender enslaved by the Fire Nation had discovered bloodbending, and she taught it only to Katara, who finds it so abhorrent that she uses it on extremely rare occasion and would definitely never teach it to anyone else (in fact, she eventually gets it outlawed).
 The control it requires is such that even for a master waterbender, it was thought to be possible only under a full moon, when a waterbender's power is at its peak.
 In The Legend of Korra, Tarrlok, his brother Amon, and their father Yakone are all revealed to be bloodbenders, each powerful enough to immobilize a full room of people without a full moon.
 Sokka even lampshades this in a flashback to Yakone's trial, noting that even during his youth, people were developing bending in ways previously thought impossible.

 - Permanently removing a person's bending abilities, introduced in the final episode of the first series as an ancient ability that had been lost to time, was a maneuver thought only possible by the Avatar in the Avatar State to boot, at great risk to himself.
 Amon, the Big Bad of the first season, is able to effortlessly debend someone, although the means that he does so are revealed to be completely different from Aang's and can be countered by an Avatar.